-Sean Gabb (Honorary Vice-President) is the author of more than forty books and around a thousand essays and newspaper articles.
-He also appears on radio and television, and is a notable speaker at conferences and literary festivals in Britain, America, Europe and Asia.
+Sean Gabb (Vice-Chairman) is the author of more than forty books and around a thousand essays and newspaper articles.
+He also appears on radio and television, and is a notable speaker at conferences and literary festivals in Britain, America, Europe, and Asia.
 Under the name Richard Blake, he has written eight historical novels for Hodder & Stoughton.
 These have been translated into Spanish, Italian, Greek, Slovak, Hungarian, Chinese and Indonesian.
 They have been praised by both The Daily Telegraph and The Morning Star.
 He has produced three further historical novels for Endeavour Press, and has written two horror novels for Caffeine Nights.
 Under his own name, he has written four novels.
 His other books are mainly about culture and politics.
 He also teaches, mostly at university level, though sometimes in schools and sixth form colleges.
 His first degree was in History.
 His PhD is in English History.
 From 2006 to 2017 he was Director of the Libertarian Alliance.
-He is currently an Honorary Vice-President of the Ludwig von Mises Centre UK, and is Director of the School of Ancient Studies.
+He is now Director of the Centre for Ancient Studies.
 He lives in Kent with his wife and daughter.

-Bishop Andrew Linley is an English paleolibertarian with particular interests in apriorism, praxeology, and Western culture.
-He is a founding member of the Ludwig von Mises Centre UK.
+Rt Revd Dr Andrew Linley (Chaplain) is a founding member of the Ludwig von Mises Centre UK.
 A Freeman of the City of London, a Fellow of the Royal Society of Arts, and an Honorary Academician of the Pontificia Accademía Tiberina, Rome, Andrew holds degrees and diplomas in theology, humanities, and music.
 His academic interests lie primarily in the fields of sacramental theology, liturgical practice, church music, and vesture.
-Andrew is Bishop of Selby and Provincial of York in the Order of Corporate Reunion, and is a supporter of the cause of Anglican realignment.
 A member of GAFCON, the global fellowship of confessing Anglicans, he currently provides parish ministry within a Continuing Anglican church, and is also actively involved in freelance pastoral work.
 He is married and lives in London.